 Sri Varadharaja Swami temple

-Sri Varadharaja Swami temple, which is one of the Divya Desam in the city of Kanchipuram, Tamilnadu.
+Sri Varadharaja Swami temple is one of the Divya Desam in the city of Kanchipuram, Tamilnadu.
 This temple along with Ekambareswarar Temple and Kamakshi Amman Temple in Kanchipuram is popularly known as Mumurtivasam (abode of trio).
-Sri Varadharaja Swami temple is one of the main temples that every Vishnu devotee would like to visit during his life time.
-The temple is also known for the “Athi Varadhar” the deity replica of Sri Varadharaja Swamy carved in fig wood, which is taken out of the temple tank every forty years for a period of forty eight days and worshiped.
+Sri Varadharaja Swami temple is one of the main temples that every Vishnu devotee would like to visit during his lifetime.
+The temple is also known for the ‘Athi Varadhar’ the deity replica of Sri Varadharaja Swamy carved in fig wood, which is taken out of the temple tank every forty years for forty-eight days and worshiped.

-The temple had received patronisation of all dynasties.
-Many kings of various dynasties like Chola, Pandya, Kandavarayas, Cheras, Kakatiya, Sambuvaraya, Hoysala and Vijayanagara had made many contribution and various donations to the temple during their time.
+The temple had received the patronisation of all dynasties.
+Many kings of various dynasties like Chola, Pandya, Kandavarayas, Cheras, Kakatiya, Sambuvaraya, Hoysala, and Vijayanagara had made many contributions and donations to the temple during their time.

 The temple is very huge in area and has many sannidhis for various deities.
 Many scenes from Srimath Ramayanam and Mahabaratham had been depicted in mandapams and walls of the sannidhis enhancing the beauty of the temple.